-Information carrying Radio Waves (ICRW) have become part of our daily life.
+The information carrying Radio Waves (ICRW) have become part of our daily life.
 We can’t function or perform effectively without the reliance on wireless technologies.
-However that comes at a cost.
+However, that comes at a cost.

-Mounting evidence from thousands of researches suggests that long -term exposure to RF radiation is detrimental to health.
-At cellular level, human body is sensitive to pulsating signals at any frequency.
+Mounting evidence from thousands of researchers suggests that long-term exposure to RF radiation is detrimental to health.
+At the cellular level, the human body is sensitive to pulsating signals at any frequency.
 We are daily coming across spill-over effect from long-term exposure to radiation represented by electro-sensitive part of the community (ES) or electro-hypersensitive (EHS).
 Their number is increasing by the day.
-Studies estimate 10% – 12% of World population is EHS..
+Studies estimate 10% – 12% of World population is EHS.

 Our calibrated RF testing equipment covers a wide range of radio frequencies, 27 MHz – 6 GHz: